Combine Data Mining Skills and Biological Understanding to Solve Pressing Problems in the Life Sciences

-Courses in the online M.S. in Data Science's Data Science for Life Scientists concentration are designed to heighten your understanding of data analysis as it relates to the fields of health and biology.
+Courses in the online M.S. in Data Science in Computational Biology and Bioinformatics concentration * are designed to heighten your understanding of data analysis as it relates to the fields of health and biology.
 The concentration requires 12 credit hours and is made up of four courses.

 Concentration Course Descriptions

 This course will cover the computational techniques used to access, analyze, and interpret the biological information in common types of biological databases and the biological questions that can be addressed by such methods, applicable to the study of the context of genes within the same genome and across different genomes, the study of molecular sequence data for the purpose of inferring the function, interactions, evolution and structure of biological molecules, and the study of annotation and ontology.

 - Identify the most common data sources used by computational biologists.

 - Describe the kind of problems for which common data sources are most commonly used.